 The Training Program follows all policies of the Association of Psychology Postdoctoral and Internship Centers (APPIC) (These policies can be found at http:/www.appic.org).
 The Training Program utilizes the APPIC application, which can be downloaded from the APPIC website.
 Complete applications must be submitted through the AAPI Online portal no later than 11:59 PM EST on November 6th of the current year for internship appointment beginning in August of the following year.
 Applications are considered complete upon receipt of all required parts of the APPIC application including a Verification of Internship Eligibility and Readiness completed by your University Director of Clinical Training, a current curriculum vita, official graduate school transcripts and three letters of recommendations.
 In addition, applicants are required to provide a sample of a comprehensive neuropsychological assessment report that they have completed.

 Applications are reviewed by program faculty to determine which applicants will be scheduled for in-person interviews.
-Candidates will be notified by December 1st as to whether they will be admitted for an interview, with interviews typically scheduled the second Thursday of January.
+Candidates will be notified by the end of the first week of December as to whether they will be admitted for an interview, with interviews typically scheduled the second Thursday of January.

 On interview day, the morning is dedicated to an overview of the program, small group interviews, and a tour of the outpatient facilities.
 Lunch is provided and candidates have an informal opportunity to interact with the training staff.
-In the afternoon, candidates interview individually with two staff members and tour the facilities at Lancaster Rehabilitation Hospital.
+In the afternoon, candidates interview individually with two staff members.
 Candidates also have a designated time to meet and ask questions of the current interns about any aspect of the internship program.
 In person interviews are required and provided only on the designated interview date.

 Notification of Applicants

 All APPIC matches are binding agreements.
 This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.